raspiblitz/raspiblitz-docs/docs/faq/dev.md

 ### Can I run RaspiBlitz on other computers than RaspberryPi?

 There is an experimental section in this GitHub that tries to build for other SingleBoardComputers.
-Feel free to try it out and share your experience: [alternative.platforms/README.md](alternative.platforms/README.md)
+Feel free to try it out and share your experience: [alternative.platforms/README.md](https://github.com/raspiblitz/raspiblitz/blob/dev/alternative.platforms/README.md)

 ### How can I build an SD card from another branch?

 There might be new, but not released features in development that are not yet in the default version branch - but you want to try them out.

-To build a SD card image from another branch than master, you follow the [Build the SD Card Image](README.md#build-the-sd-card-image) from the README, but execute the build script from the other branch and add the name of that branch as a parameter to the build script.
+To build a SD card image from another branch than master, you can use the packer.sh script and just give it the name of the branch to build from - see top of this chapter.

-For example if you want to make a build from the 'dev' branch you execute the following command:

-`wget --no-cache https://raw.githubusercontent.com/raspiblitz/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh -b dev`

-If you want to see all the optional parameters for building your sd card, just answer `no` on first question and call `sudo bash build_sdcard.sh --help`.

 ### How can I build an SD card from my forked GitHub Repo?